juju/docs/src/en/charms-storage.md

 juju import-filesystem lxd juju:juju-7a544c-filesystem-0 pgdata
 ```

+The determination of the volume ID is dependent upon cloud type.
+Above, the
-Above, the volume ID is given by the backing LXD pool ('juju') and the volume
+volume ID is given by the backing LXD pool ('juju' in this case) and the volume
-name (seen with `lxc storage volume list juju`).
+name (obtained with `lxc storage volume list <lxd-pool>`).
+The LXD storage
+provider and associated LXD pools are described in detail
+[below][anchor__storage-providers-lxd].

 ### Cross-model storage